 The credit-builder.
 If you’re on a journey to rebuild or build credit from the ground up, earning cash back shouldn’t be your top priority.
 Cash back cards often require a good credit score and could tempt you to spend more than you normally would in order to earn cash back.
 Instead, focus on building credit with responsible card use.

 Match yourself with a card that best suits your spending habits.
-Before you choose a card, take a hard look at your budget and identify the areas where you’re spending the most.
-If a good portion of your budget goes towards groceries, it makes sense to seek out a card that offers a high cash back rate for supermarkets.
-If in the course of a month you spend a lot of money on a broad range of purchases, a flat-rate card with no cap might offer you the best value.
+When choosing the card that works best for you, take a close look at your budget and identify where you spend most.
+If you spend substantially on groceries, choose a grocery card that offers high cash back rates at supermarkets.
+If you spend widely across categories, a flat-rate card with no spending cap might offer the best value.

 Strategize spending on bonus categories.
-With some cards offering cash back rates from 4% to 6% in the higher ranges, bonus categories can be an enormous boon to your rewards earnings.
-But rotating bonus categories aren’t always easy to keep track of, especially when spending across multiple credit cards.
-Luckily, many credit cards release bonus categories annually or sometimes quarterly, which gives you time to strategize.
-Match these categories with your personal calendar, identifying occasions where you’re most likely to spend such as birthdays, holidays, vacations and weekend getaways.
+Maximizing bonus categories can bring a welcome boost to your reward earnings.
+Many credit cards release bonus categories annually or quarterly, giving you time to strategize.
+Match these categories with your personal calendar, and identify occasions where you’re most likely to spend.

 Pay your balances in full each month.
 If you do not, you’ll end up losing the cash back you’ve earned to interest.
 Paying your monthly balances on time and in full is a best practice regardless of what type of card you’re carrying, but cash back credit cards tend to carry higher APRs than low-interest credit cards.